Nurses vote to strike but acting PM says there is no more money

 Peters reiterated that not everything could be fixed in one year and nurses needed to be patient.

-Peters said although the Government had a surplus, there were other issues such as the mycoplasma bovis outbreak and the PSA industrial action that prevented the Government from dipping into it for nurses.
+Peters said although the Government had a surplus, there were other issues such as the mycoplasma bovis outbreak and the PSA outbreak that prevented the Government from dipping into it for nurses.

 He couldn't promise there would be money in next year's Budget that could be promised to nurses now.